āThe lack of diversity in whitewater paddling isnāt a problem,ā said Antoinette Lee Toscano, co-founder of Diversify Whitewater.

 With help from other national and local organizations, Diversify Whitewater organizes community paddling events and skills training for Black, Indigenous, and People of Color (BIPOC).
 By creating a welcoming environment for BIPOC and allies, they are expanding a community that has traditionally drawn primarily white participants.

-The lack of diversity in outdoor sports in general has been tracked by researchers and industry organizations.
-In the summary statement of the 2019 Outdoor Participation Report, based on an annual survey produced by the Outdoor Foundation, the authors conclude that “There continues to be a gap in between the diversity of outdoor participants and the diversity of the U.S. population.
+The lack of diversity in outdoor sports in general has been tracked by researchers and industry organizationsābut an upswing was noted in the 2024 Outdoor Participation Report.
+Still, there remains a gap between the diversity of outdoor participants and the diversity of the U.S. population.

 Durkee, an Asian American Ph.D. student in ecology at Colorado State University, said that she saw very few other people of color kayaking when she started as a child on the East Coast.
 Although she didn’t take much notice of that at the time, the absence of BIPOC in the sport became conspicuous to her when she encountered another Chinese paddler while competing in events in Eastern Europe as a teenager.

-“The only other Chinese person I saw was married to one of the coaches,” Durkee said.
-“She came up to me because she was so excited to see me and invited me to come home with her.”
+āThe only other Chinese person I saw was married to one of the coaches,ā Durkee said. āShe came up to me because she was so excited to see me and invited me to come home with her.ā

 For Toscano, an 11-year U.S. Army veteran and freelance writer, rejecting perceived limitations to who can engage in paddlesports extends to those with different physical abilities as well.